deltachat/deltachat-android/store/text.md

 # Full description (max.
 4000 characters)

-Delta Chat feels like Whatsapp or Telegram but does not involve centralized control or tracking.
+Delta Chat looks and feels like other popular messenger apps, but does not involve centralized control or tracking.
 How does it achieve that?
 Delta Chat is technically an e-mail application but looks like a modern chat interface.
 E-Mail in a new dress if you will.
 All data is stored on your devices only.
 No Addressbook or other personal data is going anywhere.